diszay/AINetwork/docs/security_implementation.md

-# NetArchon Security Implementation Summary
+# NetArchon Security: Keeping Your Network Safe

-## Overview
+## What This Document Covers

+**For Everyone:**
+This document explains how NetArchon protects your home network and keeps your personal information secure.
+You'll learn what security features are built-in and how they protect you.

+**For Technical Users:**
+This document provides comprehensive details about NetArchon's security architecture, implementation details, and technical security measures following the Essential Development Workflow specified in CLAUDE.md.

+## 🛡️ How NetArchon Keeps You Safe

+**For Everyone:**
+NetArchon is designed with security as the top priority.
+Here's how it protects you:

+- **Stays Local**: All your network data stays on your computer - nothing is sent to the internet
+- **Secure Passwords**: Uses military-grade encryption to protect your device passwords
+- **Home Network Only**: Only works with devices on your home network - can't access anything outside
+- **Monitors for Threats**: Watches for suspicious activity and unauthorized devices
+- **Automatic Protection**: Blocks suspicious connections automatically

+**Technical Overview:**
-Following the Essential Development Workflow specified in CLAUDE.md, I have implemented comprehensive security measures for NetArchon with specific focus on home network monitoring.
-This implementation prioritizes security and limits operations to authorized home network devices only.
+Following the Essential Development Workflow specified in CLAUDE.md, NetArchon implements comprehensive security measures with specific focus on home network monitoring.
+This implementation prioritizes security and limits operations to authorized home network devices only, using RFC 1918 private address validation and AES-256 encryption.

 ## 🔒 Security Features Implemented